ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

 ### bodySegmentation.getPartsId()

-This method returns an object containing all the body part constants as key-value pairs, similar to the `getSkeleton()` method in BodyPose.
+This method returns an object containing all the body part constants as key-value pairs.

 ```javascript
 bodySegmentation.getPartsId();